 Booking from a trusted website is crucial if you want to avoid these type of scams.
 The only booking website I trust is booking.com.
 Never had any problems with it.

 Parking scams in Vietnam are next level.
-There will be local people asking for money for parking almost anywhere.
-Although you cannot verify if they are authorized or not, you can definitely figure out the scam.
+There will be local people asking for money for parking almost anywhere and you can’t verify if they’re authorized or not.
 Anytime you are being asked more than 10,000 VND for motorbike parking, it is a scam.
-Try and negotiate the price.
-Most of the times the real price is 5,000 VND.

 Parking at Fansipan Mountain cable car is another kind of scam.
 When you will get to Mount Fansipan cable car entrance, you will first see a big parking.
 If you park there you will have to pay for it.
 However, if you drive to the entrance of the Fansipan cable car, the parking is free.
 Moreover, you won’t have to walk one kilometer until the entrance.